Polymer ChemistryPolymer chemistry at JCNS-1 is primarily concerned with the synthesis of model systems, such as:

-Polymer-colloid composites can be synthesized as core-shell particles consisting of an inner solid and inorganic core surrounded by a soft polymer shell.
+Polymer-colloid composites can be synthesized as core-shell particles consisting of an inner solid, inorganic core surrounded by a soft polymer shell.
 A new "grafting to" technique, developed in our laboratory, allows the functionalization of silica particles with anionically-produced polymers.

-The physical properties of a polymer are influenced not only by the choice of monomer or the degree of polymerization but also to a large extent by the polymer architecture.
+The physical properties of a polymer are influenced not only by the type of monomer or the degree of polymerization but also to a large extent by the polymer architecture.
 Among the many different possible architectures, that of cyclic polymers occupies a special position.
-While most polymer architectures involve branched polymers and thereby increase the number of end groups, cyclization eliminates the end groups of a linear polymer, which gives rise to the unique properties of cyclic polymers.
-This leads to completely different polymer dynamics compared to the processes existing in linear or branched polymers.
+Whereas all other structures possess free end groups, these do not exist in cyclic polymers.
+For this reason, the dynamics of the polymer chains are fundamentally different from processes which occur in linear or branched chains.

 Although macrocycles are a common by-product in many polymerization and polycondensation reactions, the specific synthesis of cyclic polymers is much less common.
-Our goal is to obtain thermally stable, cyclic polymers of high purity, controlled molecular weight and with a narrow molecular weight distribution.
-The synthetic strategy uses anionic polymerization for the preparation of α,ω-difunctionalized polymers and subsequent ring closure under highly diluted conditions.
-The chemical modification of the chain ends of the remaining linear polymers allows the efficient separation from their cyclic counterparts.
+Our goal is to obtain thermally stable, cyclic polymers of high purity, controlled molecular weight and with a narrow molecular weight distribution on a multi-gram scale.
+The synthetic strategy uses anionic polymerization for the preparation of α,ω-heterodifunctionalized polymers and subsequent ring closure under highly diluted conditions.
+Through the chemical modification of the chain ends of the non-cyclized linear chains, it should then be easier to separate them from cyclic polymers.

-Text field: Formation of a supramolecular (a) polymer and (b) networkOne challenge comprises the synthesis of monomers with functionalized end-groups The polymer scaffold, based on polyethylene oxide (PEO) or polybutylene oxide (PBO), is extended by groups capable of forming hydrogen bonds so that these end-groups are able to form reversible bonds.
+The challenge lies in the synthesis of functionaliized polymers.
+The polymer scaffold, based on polyethylene oxide (PEO) or polybutylene oxide (PBO), is extended by groups capable of forming hydrogen bonds so that these end-groups are able to form reversible bonds.
 In this way, both supramolecular polymers and networks are synthesized (see figure).